adityabhat-git/HackerRankProblems/Readme.md

-The main branch only contains this file.
+Thi branch contains the solution to DiagonalDifference problem in Hacker Rank